-Direct Answer The Citation Stack is a four-layer GEO model: schema, entity, citation, authority — built bottom to top.
+The Citation Stack is the four-layer model that explains how a brand becomes the answer inside ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews.
+Schema, entity, citation, authority — built bottom to top.
 Schema makes a page machine-readable.
 Entity makes the brand identifiable.
 Citation makes it credible.
 Authority makes it the default recommendation.
-Each layer depends on the one beneath it; brands that work the layers out of order waste effort.
+Each layer depends on the one beneath it.
+Brands that work the layers out of order waste the effort.

 Layer